ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 OPEN_BUCKET_PLEASE_FIX.txt

-**b) Description**
+**b) Explanation**

-This question uses AWS S3 Access logs to identify the text file uploaded to the S3 bucket.
-After an incident responder escalates the PutBucketAcl event and Bud’s username , the threat hunter can pivot into S3 access logs to see exactly which objects were written while the bucket was public and assess the impact on confidentiality and integrity.

-**c) Method used**

-I applied the filter below with the S3 bucket name included:
+I applied the filter below to see what was uploaded to the bucket using S3 access logs:

 ```spl
 index=botsv3 sourcetype=" aws:s3:accesslogs" frothlywebcode